geo2a/geo2a.github.io/posts/2020-01-03-coq-equational-reasoning.md

 interactively and to *think less hard* about the exact way some lemma should be applied.
 However, proof scripts very quickly become impossible to understand without stepping through them interactively.
-In Agda, proofs are often written in equatrional reasoning style using mixfix proof combinators, like that:
+In Agda, proofs are often written in equational reasoning style using mixfix proof combinators, like that:

 ``` {.sourceCode .agda}